LiloDriver: A Lifelong Learning Framework for Closed-loop Motion Planning in Long-tail Autonomous Driving Scenarios: Related Work

 \subsection{Motion Planning in Autonomous Driving}

-The field of autonomous driving has traditionally followed a modular framework consisting of perception, prediction, and planning components like Apollo~\cite{baiduapollo}.
+The field of autonomous driving has traditionally followed a modular framework consisting of perception, prediction, and planning components like ApolloICRA~\cite{baiduapollo}.
 In academia, the large-scale closed-loop benchmark nuPlan~\cite{nuplan} highly motivates autonomous driving research.
 PDM~\cite{PDM} extends IDM with different hyper-parameters to win the nuPlan challenges that showcases excellent control performance of rule-based models in trivial scenarios.
 However, PDM struggles to generalize to more complex, long-tail scenarios.
 Thus recent advancements in motion planning have focused on learning-based models to imitate expert behaviors.
 UrbanDriver~\cite{urbandriver} leverages PointNet-like architectures to reason globally about the driving environment.
 DTPP~\cite{dtpp} takes a differentiable approach, jointly training both the trajectory prediction model and cost function for enhanced performance in ego-conditioned scenarios.
 GameFormer~\cite{gameformer} uses a transformer-based encoder-decoder structure and frames planning as a level-k game.
 GC-PGP~\cite{gc-pgp} focuses on imitating expert drivers but lacks robustness in complex long-tail scenarios, while PlanTF~\cite{plantf} introduces a state dropout encoder.
 In PlanTF, a long-tail scenario benchmark \textit{Test14-hard} is proposed to validate model generalization in rare and complex situations.
 Our model builds on a modular paradigm within closed-loop settings.
 We combine the generalization capabilities of learning-based approaches with the robust control of rule-based methods to address long-tail scenarios.